amatov/ClusterTrackTubuline/README.md

-The `.m` files at the repository root are the ClusterTrack MATLAB scripts; `createSparseDistanceMatrix.c` is compiled via MATLAB's `mex` compiler. and so is `EB1projectCPP`.
+The `.m` files at the repository root are the ClusterTrack MATLAB scripts; `createSparseDistanceMatrix.c` is compiled via MATLAB's `mex` compiler, and so is `EB1projectCPP`.

 ## Repository contents